p-p, p-$\Lambda$ and $\Lambda$-$\Lambda$ correlations studied via femtoscopy in pp reactions at $\sqrt{s}$ = 7 TeV: The correlation function

 where the $i,j$ denote all possible impurity and feed-down contributions.
 These $\lambda$ parameters can be obtained employing exclusively single particle properties such as the purity and feed-down probability.
 The underlying mathematical formalism is outlined in App.~\ref{Seq:AppLambdaParam}.

 For the case of \pP correlation the following contributions must be taken into account

-where $\tilde{X}$ refers to misidentified particles of specie $X$. $p_{\Lambda}$ and $p_{\Sigma^+}$ correspond to protons stemming from the weak decay of the corresponding hyperons.
-The $\Xi \rightarrow \Lambda \pi \rightarrow p \pi \pi$ decays are explicitly considered in the feed-down contribution of the \pL correlation and hence are omitted in Eq. (\ref{eq:ppCorr}) to avoid double counting.
+where $\tilde{X}$ refers to misidentified particles of specie $X$. p$_{\Lambda}$ and p$_{\Sigma^+}$ correspond to protons stemming from the weak decay of the corresponding hyperons.
+The $\Xi \rightarrow \Lambda \pi \rightarrow p \pi \pi$ decays are explicitly considered in the feed-down contribution of the \pL correlation and hence are omitted in Eq.~(\ref{eq:ppCorr}) to avoid double counting.
 As shown in App.~\ref{Seq:AppLambdaParam}, the fraction of primary protons and their feed-down fractions are required to calculate the $\lambda$ parameters of the different contributions to Eq.~(\ref{eq:ppCorr}).
-The information about the origin of the protons, i.e. whether the particles are of primary origin, originating from feed-down or from the interactions with the detector material, is obtained by fitting Monte Carlo (MC) templates to the experimental distributions of the distance of closest approach of the track to the primary vertex.
+The information about the origin of the protons, i.e.~whether the particles are of primary origin, originating from feed-down or from the interactions with the detector material, is obtained by fitting Monte Carlo (MC) templates to the experimental distributions of the distance of closest approach of the track to the primary vertex.
 The MC templates and the purity are extracted from Pythia \cite{1126-6708-2006-05-026} simulations using the Perugia 2011 tune \cite{PhysRevD.82.074018}, which were filtered through the ALICE detector and the reconstruction algorithm~\cite{1748-0221-3-08-S08002}.
 The $p_{\mathrm{T}}$ averages are then calculated by weighting the quantities of interest by the respective particle yields d$N$/d$p_{\mathrm{T}}$.
-The resulting fraction of primary protons averaged over $p_{\mathrm{T}}$ is 87\,\%, with the other 13\,\% of the total yield associated to weak decays of resonances and the contribution from the detector material is found to be negligible.
+The resulting fraction of primary protons averaged over $p_{\mathrm{T}}$ is 87\,\% (where in this fraction we also include the protons stemming from strong decays of broad resonances), with the other 13\,\% of the total yield associated to weak decays of resonances and the contribution from the detector material is found to be negligible.

 The feed-down from weakly decaying resonances is evaluated by using cross sections from Pythia and for the proton sample consists of the $\Lambda$ (70\,\%) and $\Sigma^+$ (30\,\%) contributions.
 The individual contributions to the total correlation function are presented in Tab.~\ref{tab:lambdaval}.